Azure-Samples/MachineLearningSamples-tdsp/FinalDeliverable.md

-# Executive Summary: (Insert Customer & Use Case Title)
+# Final Deliverable: (Insert Customer/Client & Use Case Title)

 [comment]: # (This document is intended to capture the use case summary for this engagement.
 An executive summary should contain a brief overview of the project, but not every detail.
 Only the current summary should be captured here and this should be edited over time to reflect the latest details.)